Dharamsitejas/WebMarks/README.md

 - Be brave if you want to make a difference.
 Be patient if something can't be changed.
 And be wise to know when courage is needed and when patience is needed.
 - If you don't heal what hurt you, you'll bleed on people who didn't cut you.
 - Isn't it funny how day by day nothing changes, but when you look back, everything is different?
+- You never know how strong you are until being strong is the only choice you have left.

 <hr>